 - Public green spaces should be able to accommodate the above in addition to providing some options for different sports, such as rounders, football and athletics; - Roof spaces within buildings can be made more suitable for conversion if pitches are steeper, giving greater floor to ceiling heights; - Larger plot sizes and adequate space at the sides of properties can help accommodate extensions.
-Larger rear gardens can help broaden options for rear extensions; - Homes and buildings that can be easily extended or altered internally can accommodate a wider range of uses and changes in use over time; - Electric car charging points should be considered in the design of new homes, buildings and parking areas. - Provision of adequate space for waste storage to allow for potential changes in kerbside collection such as the collection of additional waste streams and/or changes to the frequency of the general waste service.
+Larger rear gardens can help broaden options for rear extensions; - Homes and buildings that can be easily extended or altered internally can accommodate a wider range of uses and changes in use over time: - Electric Vehicle recharging infrastructure within the development (wall mounted or free standing in-garage or offstreet points);

+- Provision of adequate space for waste storage to allow for potential changes in kerbside collection such as the collection of additional waste streams and/or changes to the frequency of the general waste service. - Developers are encouraged to install sprinkler systems in to new properties.
+Alternatively, measures should be taken to assist with future installation.